 Henri Matisse‘s Dance depicts nude figures dancing freely in a circle.
 The story of the painting is quite extraordinary.
 A very wealthy Russian industrialist named Sergei Shchukin asked Matisse for three large-scale canvases to decorate the spiral staircase of his mansion, the Trubetskoy Palace in Moscow.
 As a result, Matisse created Dance.
 The composition has been described as forbidding, menacing, tribal, ritualistic, and even demonic.
 This playful, yet sexualized scene is the perfect work of art to decorate the space in which BoJack is known to throw lavish parties.

 The Pop-Art-like paintings of horseshoes above BoJack’s bed clearly refer to the vibrant compositions of Andy Warhol.
 Warhol loved repetitions.
 He often repeated one image, changing its colors.
 It is worth noting that Warhol himself loved and satirized celebrities, Hollywood, glamour, and, of course, pop culture.

-One of the pioneers of Color Field Painting, Mark Rothko, employed abstract arrangements of shapes, ranging from surreal biomorphic ones in his early works to the dark squares and rectangles in later years, are intended to evoke the metaphysical through viewers’ communion with the canvas in a controlled setting.
-In this episode, “Princess Caroline,” BoJack’s agent is trying to convince actor Wallace Shawn to play the role of BoJack Horseman in a movie called, Mr. Peanutbutter’s Hollywood Heist.
+One of the pioneers of color field painting, Mark Rothko, employed abstract arrangements of shapes, ranging from surreal biomorphic ones in his early works to dark squares and rectangles in later years.
+They are intended to evoke the metaphysical through viewers’ communion with the canvas in a controlled setting.
+In the episode, Princess Caroline BoJack’s agent is trying to convince actor Wallace Shawn to play the role of BoJack Horseman in a movie called Mr. Peanutbutter’s Hollywoo Heist.
 The dialogue goes like this:

 Princess Carolyn: I’m trying to help you out, Wally.
 You’re the one who keeps buying expensive Rothkos.